 TrichoScan

-The TrichoScan is a modern, digital method for analyzing hair growth and diagnosing hair loss diseases.
-It is a non-invasive technique that allows a detailed examination of the scalp and hair by analyzing digital images of the scalp using special software.
-This method combines epiluminescence microscopy (dermoscopy) with digital image analysis to quantify various parameters of hair growth, such as hair density, hair thickness, growth rate and the ratio of anagen (growing) to telogen (resting) hair.
+TrichoScan is a modern, digital method for analyzing hair growth and diagnosing hair loss disorders.
+It is a non-invasive technique that allows for a detailed examination of the scalp and hair by analyzing digital scalp images with specialized software.
+This method combines epiluminescence microscopy (dermoscopy) with digital image analysis to quantify various parameters of hair growth, such as hair density, hair thickness, growth rate, and the ratio of anagen (growing) to telogen (resting) hairs.

 How the TrichoScan works

-• Preparation : A small area of the scalp is shaved and marked with a special dye that enhances the contrasts of the hair follicles .
-After a few days, during which the hair can grow back a bit, high-resolution images of this area are taken.
+• Preparation : A small area of the scalp is shaved and marked with a special dye that enhances the contrast of the hair follicles .
+After a few days, during which the hair can grow back somewhat, high-resolution images of this area are taken.

-• Image capture : Images are taken using a high-resolution digital camera connected to a dermatoscope.
-This allows for a detailed look at the scalp and hair follicles.
+• Image acquisition : The images are taken with a high-resolution digital camera connected to a dermatoscope.
+This allows for a detailed examination of the scalp and hair follicles.

-• Analysis : The captured images are analyzed using special software to measure various parameters of the hair condition.
-The software can distinguish between hairs that are in the growing phase and those that are in the resting phase, making an accurate assessment of the hair loss pattern and hair density.
+• Analysis : The captured images are analyzed using specialized software to measure various parameters of hair condition.
+The software can distinguish between hairs in the growth phase and those in the resting phase, thus enabling an accurate assessment of the hair loss pattern and hair density.

-• Diagnosing Hair Loss : The TrichoScan helps diagnose various forms of hair loss, including androgenetic alopecia , alopecia areata, and telogen effluvium.
+• Diagnosis of hair loss : The TrichoScan helps in the diagnosis of various forms of hair loss, including androgenetic alopecia , alopecia areata and telogen effluvium.

-• Evaluation of treatment effectiveness : It is used to evaluate the success of hair growth therapies by taking comparative measurements before and after treatment.
+• Assessment of treatment effectiveness : It is used to evaluate the success of hair growth therapies by taking comparative measurements before and after treatment.

 • Research : The TrichoScan is also used in clinical research to test and develop new treatments for hair loss.